TanmayJain97/Hotel-Reservation/README.md

 # Hotel-Reservation
-Modified to UC 2 - Find the cheapest Hotel for a given Date Range
+Modified to UC 3 - Add Weekday and Weekend Rates of Hotel

-Case:Regular Customer Type (added as default)